google/copybara/docs/reference.md

 <a id="folder.origin" aria-hidden="true"></a>
 ### folder.origin

-A folder origin is a origin that uses a folder as input
+A folder origin is a origin that uses a folder as input.
+The folder is specified via the source_ref argument.

 `folderOrigin folder.origin(materialize_outside_symlinks=False)`